gmkulk-netizen/predictive-paradox-iitg.ai/README.md

+# Predictive-Paradox-IElectricity Demand Forecasting
-# predictive-paradox-iitg.ai
+# IITG.ai
 Recruitment task  for the AI club.
 A robust machine learning pipeline to forecast next-hour electricity demand using historical load, weather conditions, and macroeconomic indicators
-This project tackles real-world challenges such as noisy data, temporal dependencies, and feature engineering under strict constraints (no deep learning or time-series libraries).
+This project tackles real-world challenges such as noisy data, temporal dependencies, and feature engineering under strict constraints

 The goal: